openmultiplayer/web/docs/scripting/functions/Is3DTextLabelStreamedIn.md

 ## Description

-Checks if an 3D text label is streamed in for a player.
+Checks if a 3D text label is streamed in for a player.

 | Name        | Description           |
 | ----------- | --------------------- |